Rear-End Collision Attorney in Ada, OK | McKay Law

 Defense lawyers often look for ways to assign some fault to the lead driver by arguing the lead driver:

-- Had broken brake lights
+- Was driving with non-functioning brake lights

 Pushing back against these arguments is a core part of our work.